NordicPlayground/thingy52-mesh-provisioning-demo/README.md

 ### Some information about the firmware
 The firmware based on the proxy_server and proxy_client example in Mesh SDK v2.0.1.
 It uses some LED driver from Thingy SDK to control the LED.
-The proprietary simple OnOff model was replaced with a simplified version of SIG Generic OnOff model so that it would work with the mobile app.
+The proprietary simple OnOff model was replaced with a simplified version of SIG Generic OnOff model so that it allows the mobile app to control the model from the app.

 - Thingy_provisioning_demo_generic_OnOff_BLINK: uses NRF_MESH_PROV_OOB_OUTPUT_ACTION_BLINK for OOB authentication, the Thingy blinks from 1 to 5 times when provisioning
-- Thingy_provisioning_demo_generic_OnOff_NUMMERIC: uses NRF_MESH_PROV_OOB_OUTPUT_ACTION_NUMMERIC for OOB authentication.
-The Thingy blinks 0 to 9 times when provisioning.
-This is added as a workaround until the iOS app is updated with a fix as it won't work with BLINK.

 ### Requirements
 - Nordic nRF5x-DK or Segger J-Link debugger